 F27 production ended in 1987, after the manufacture of 786 aircraft, including 579 Fokker F27s, 128 Fairchild F-27s, and 79 Fairchild FH-227s.
 The F27 series lingered in service into the 21st century.

 The two prototypes were actually based on F27 airframes, the first flying on 28 December 1985.
-The first production aircraft flew on 13 February 1987, with certification on May and initial customer deliveries in August of that year.
+The first production aircraft flew on 13 February 1987, with certification in May and initial customer deliveries in August of that year.
 The baseline Fokker 50 production model was the "Series 100"; a variant with three instead of four doors was designated the "Series 120".
 Fairchild never built the Fokker 50, the company going bankrupt in 1987.

-FOKKER F50 MARK 100: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 29 meters 95 feet 2 inches wing area 70 sq_meters 753.5 sq_feet length 25.25 meters 82 feet 10 inches height 8.317 meters 27 feet 4 inches empty weight 10,650 kilograms 22,695 pounds MTO weight 18,990 kilograms 41,865 pounds cruise speed 520 KPH 325 MPH / 280 KT service ceiling 9,000 meters 29,500 feet range 1,250 kilometers 775 MI / 675 NMI _____________________ _________________ _______________________
+___________________________________________________________________ FOKKER F50 MARK 100: ___________________________________________________________________ wingspan: 29 meters (95 feet 2 inches) wing area: 70 sq_meters (753.5 sq_feet) length: 25.25 meters (82 feet 10 inches) height: 8.317 meters (27 feet 4 inches) empty weight: 10,650 kilograms (22,695 pounds) MTO weight: 18,990 kilograms (41,865 pounds) cruise speed: 520 KPH (325 MPH / 280 KT) service ceiling: 9,000 meters (29,500 feet) range: 1,250 kilometers (775 MI / 675 NMI) ___________________________________________________________________

 A "Series 300" with enhanced "hot and high" performance using more powerful PW127B engines, providing 2,050 kW (2,750 SHP) each, was announced in 1990, with a four-door option sold as the "Series 320".
 Militarized variants were offered as well, including an "F50 Maritime Mark 2", "F50 Maritime Enforcer Mark 2", "F50 Sentinel Mark 2", "F50 Kingbird Mark 2", and "F50 Black Crow Mark 2".
-They didn't sell well, Singapore obtaining four Maritime Enforcer Mark 2s and one Black Crow Mark 2 sold to an undisclosed customer.
+They didn't sell well, Singapore obtaining four Maritime Enforcer Mark 2s, and one Black Crow Mark 2 sold to an undisclosed customer.

 The ATR 42-300 was a straightforward twin-turboprop airliner with a high straight wing, a swept tailfin with a straight tee tailplane, and tricycle landing gear.
-The wing had double slotted flaps in two segments and an aileron -- a spoiler on top, just inboard of the aileron and forward of the outer flap segment.
+The wing had double slotted flaps in two segments and an aileron -- plus a spoiler on top, just inboard of the aileron and forward of the outer flap segment.
 The tee tail assembly was conventional, with elevators and rudder, the only distinction being a forward tailfin fillet with a "cranked" sweep.
-Wing and tailplane deicing was by pneumatic boots, while the windscreen was electrically deiced.
+Wing and tailplane de-icing was by pneumatic boots, while the windscreen was electrically de-iced.

-There were two aircrew, with a jumpseat for a third observer.
+There were two aircrew, with a jumpseat for an observer.
 Avionics were conventional, including flight instrumentation, radios, radio navigation aids, identification transponder, and a weather radar in the nose.
-Passenger seating was in rows of four, with 42 as the baseline, along with higher-density configurations for 46, 48, or 50 passengers; of course, the aircraft was pressurized and climate-conditioned.
+Passenger seating was in rows of four, with 42 seats as the baseline, along with higher-density configurations for 46, 48, or 50 seats; of course, the aircraft was pressurized and climate-conditioned.
 There was a cargo hold between the flight deck and the passenger cabin, along with a smaller hold at the rear of the cabin, this area also including galley, wardrobe, toilet, and seat for a flight attendant.
-There was a passenger door on the left rear fuselage in the configuration of a fold-down airstair, with a matching service door / emergency exit on the right.
-There was an upward-hinging cargo door on the left forward fuselage for access to the forward baggage hold, with an emergency exit just to its rear on both sides.
-There was an emergency escape hatch on top of the cockpit as well.

-ATR 42-300: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 24.57 meters 80 feet 8 inches wing area 54.5 sq_meters 586.6 sq_feet length 22.67 meters 74 feet 4 inches height 7.59 meters 24 feet 11 inches empty weight 9,975 kilograms 21,990 pounds MTO weight 16,150 kilograms 35,605 pounds cruise speed 500 KPH 310 MPH / 270 KT cruise ceiling 7,620 meters 25,000 feet range, max payload 1,195 kilometers 740 MI / 645 NMI range, max fuel 4,615 kilometers 2,865 MI / 2,490 NMI _____________________ _________________ _______________________
+___________________________________________________________________ ATR 42-300: ___________________________________________________________________ wingspan: 24.57 meters (80 feet 8 inches) wing area: 54.5 sq_meters (586.6 sq_feet) length: 22.67 meters (74 feet 4 inches) height: 7.59 meters (24 feet 11 inches) empty weight: 9,975 kilograms (21,990 pounds) MTO weight: 16,150 kilograms (35,605 pounds) cruise speed: 500 KPH (310 MPH / 270 KT) cruise ceiling: 7,620 meters (25,000 feet) range, max payload: 1,195 kilometers (740 MI / 645 NMI) range, max fuel: 4,615 kilometers (2,865 MI / 2,490 NMI) ___________________________________________________________________

-An "ATR 42-320" was introduced that was similar but had more powerful PW121 engines, with 1,420 kW (1,900 SHP) each, for enhanced "hot and high" performance.
+An "ATR 42-320" was introduced that was similar but had more powerful PW121 engines, with 1,545 kW (2,100 SHP) each, for enhanced "hot and high" performance.
 The "ATR 42 Cargo" was a quick-change combi version of the ATR 42-300, capable of hauling 42 passengers or five cargo pallets, or combinations of loads in between.
 It appears to have retained the standard forward cargo door.
 A militarized cargo transport, the "ATR 42F", was built, but only one was sold.

 * In early 1986, ATR began work on a "stretched" version of the ATR 42, with the first of three "ATR 72" developmental machines performing its initial flight on 27 October 1988.
 Certification and initial service deliveries followed in 1989.
 There was thought of a further stretched "ATR 82", but it was a nonstarter.

-The primary change in the ATR 72 relative to the ATR 42 was a 4.5 meter (14 foot 9 inch) fuselage stretch, as well as modified wings.
-The wings were new design outboard of the engine nacelles, with an increase in span, and featured more composite assemblies.
+The primary change in the ATR 72 relative to the ATR 42 was a 4.5-meter (14 foot 9 inch) fuselage stretch, as well as modified wings.
+The wings were new-design outboard of the engine nacelles, with an increase in span, and featured more composite assemblies.
 The ATR 72 was powered by PW124B turboprops with 1,610 kW (2,160 SHP) each.
 Standard passenger accommodations ranged from 64 to 74 seats.
 Other than those items, the ATR 72 was generally similar in detail to the ATR 42, not even featuring additional emergency exits.

 Along with the baseline ATR 72-200, ATR offered an "ATR 72-210", with more powerful PW127 engines -- with 1,850 kW (2,480 SHP) each -- for better "hot and high" performance.
 The initial series ATR 42 / 72 sold well.
 These early variants have been replaced in production by improved versions, but many of the older machines remain in service.
 From 2000, ATR offered freighter conversions for the ATR 42 and ATR 72, involving the installation of a large freight door and revising the cabin for freight handling.

-ATR 72-500 (ATR 72-212A): _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 27.05 meters 88 feet 9 inches wing area 61 sq_meters 656.6 sq_feet length 27.17 meters 89 feet 2 inches height 7.65 meters 25 feet 1 inch empty weight 12,950 kilograms 28,550 pounds MTO weight 22,500 kilograms 49,605 pounds cruise speed 510 KPH 315 MPH / 275 KT cruise ceiling 7,620 meters 25,000 feet range 1,325 kilometers 825 MI / 715 NMI _____________________ _________________ _______________________
+___________________________________________________________________ ATR 72-500 (ATR 72-212A): ___________________________________________________________________ wingspan: 27.05 meters (88 feet 9 inches) wing area: 61 sq_meters (656.6 sq_feet) length: 27.17 meters (89 feet 2 inches) height: 7.65 meters (25 feet 1 inch) empty weight: 12,950 kilograms (28,550 pounds) MTO weight: 22,500 kilograms (49,605 pounds) cruise speed: 510 KPH (315 MPH / 275 KT) cruise ceiling: 7,620 meters (25,000 feet) range: 1,325 kilometers (825 MI / 715 NMI) ___________________________________________________________________

 BACK_TO_TOP* I have vague memories of the F-27 from when I was a lad back in the 1960s; I recall it was fairly common -- indeed, I think I flew on one once or twice -- which was unusual for a foreign-designed aircraft in those days, US airlines having a strong inclination to "buy American".
-No doubt Fairchild production helped entry into the US market.
+Of course, Fairchild production helped entry into the US market.
 Much more recently, I was a bit surprised to see ATR 42 air freighters of the Federal Express hub in Spokane, Washington.
-The "buy American" prejudice may still linger, but if so it is nowhere as strong as it once was.
+The "buy American" prejudice may still linger, but if so, it is nowhere as strong as it once was.

-Incidentally, there's an impressive video of a Dutch military F27 in camouflage colors at an airshow, jinking around in a flight demonstration leaving smoke trails behind it.
-The F27 couldn't match the agility of a fighter or trainer -- it seems it could not fly inverted and so the most the pilot could do was stand it on a wing -- but it was impressive to see such a relatively large aircraft thrown around so aggressively.
+Incidentally, there's a video of a Dutch military F27 in camouflage colors at an airshow, jinking around in a flight demonstration leaving smoke trails behind it.
+The F27 couldn't match the agility of a fighter or trainer -- it seems it could not fly inverted, and so the most the pilot could do was stand it on a wing -- but it was impressive to see such a relatively large aircraft thrown around so aggressively.
 I suspect that unloaded, an F27 had a fairly high power-to-weight ratio.

 * Sources include: